infolock/eLBeePushBackController/README.md

 * some of the animation routines
 * the overlay view

+### Things that I did not (or have not yet) added out of laziness
+* There is not a paramater to define where the presented view should end up at.
+Instead, you'll have to either add it, or update the keLBeeSizePresentedViewHeight value (all views will then end up with this height)
+* There is no scaling of the view.
+This is easy to add and is something I'll be adding soon enough (I need it myself).
+* There is only one transition sequence for the modal popup: bottom to top (show), top to bottom (hide).
+I'll be adding more as I need them myself.
+* Logic to dismiss the modal when tapping the background is not there yet - in the works
+* I'm sure there is some other stuff too, so feel free to make a suggestion or add it and submit a pull request!

 Finally, here is a quick demo of how to use it (this is alsoincluded project under, Example).

 It includes 2 buttons: a Push controller button and a Modal button.